When do I need a Building Permit?

 You can sign up for AutoPay and have your payment automatically deducted or you can prepay your account, based on your average monthly bill before you leave.

-If you have your own customer shut-off valve, turn your water off and call a plumber.
-If you do not have your own private shut-off valve call the Water Department at 474-5242 x4 and we will dispatch a service person to turn your water off.
+If you have your own customer shutoff valve, turn your water off and call a plumber.
+If you do not have your own private shutoff valve call the Water Department at 472-5100 and we will dispatch a service person to turn your water off.
+Service Fees or After-Hours Fees may apply.

 What should I do if I find that I have a leak?